Visit Mercy House

-While we are not facilitating trip to Kenya thru Mercy House, we can highly recommend this in-country travel service to help with your lodging, transportation, Etc. http://www.jangwaniadventures.com/
+While we are not facilitating trips to Kenya through Mercy House, we can highly recommend this in-country travel service to help with your lodging, transportation, Etc. http://www.jangwaniadventures.com/

 We are receiving requests every week from supporters and donors and interested parties who would like to visit Rehema House in Kenya.
-While we want to share the work that is being done, we are implementing a new visitation policy to protect our girls and babies and also our visitors.
+While we want to share the work that is being done, we have a strict visitation policy to protect our girls and babies and also our visitors.

 If you are already planning a trip to Kenya and would like to visit, your visit must be approved in our US office.
-Please fill out a contact form and you will be sent an application to visit.
+Please fill out a contact form and you will be sent an application to visit or complete it from link above.
 Visits need to be approved and cleared with our Kenyan staff, as this is a rescue center and operates on a strict schedule.
 We have limited spots each month for visits.

 If you are living or staying in Kenya, your visit must also be approved.

 Rehema (*Swahili word for mercy) House is a Rescue Center.
 Our girls have been thru severe trauma and we want to protect and guard their hearts.

 -All visitors must submit to a background check ($20 US dollars) and complete the attached application for approval.

 -We request that all visitors bring one bag of magazines to donate to our skills program.

 -We do not allow drop in visits, all visits must be pre-approved by US staff prior to visit at least 30 days in advance.
 Visits are allowed on case-by-case instances.
 We have designated visitation times each month.